learn-co-students/phrg-sinatra-logging-in-and-out-pca-000/README.md

   only display the username and account balance if the user is logged in.
   Otherwise, it should contain a link to the home page.
 You'll also want to use `current_user` to display the username and balance.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-logging-in-and-out/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-logging-in-and-out/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Sinatra Sessions Lab - User Logins</p>